kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 > the concern about things "taking longer" to go stable because of # of releases in beta also came up again, can we think of a way to handle this?

+##### Data

+@jberkus:

+> All: I'm going to research what actual feature trajectory looks like through Kubernetes, because @johnbelamaric has identified that as a critical question.
+Stats to come.

+@ehashman:

+> @jberkus Any updates on the stats? :)

+@jberkus:

+> Nope, got bogged down with other issues, and the question of "what is a feature" in Kubernetes turns out to be a hard one to answer.
+We don't actually track features outside of a single release cycle; we track KEPs, which can either be part of a feature or the parent of several features, but don't match up 1:1 as features.
+So first I need to invent a way to identify "features" in a way that works for multiple release cycles.

+@jberkus

+> Sorry this has been forever, but answering the question of "how fast do our features advance" turns out to be really hard, because there is literally no object called a "feature" that persists reliably through multiple releases.
+>
+> To reduce the scope of the problem, I decided to limit this to tracked Enhancements introduced as alpha in 1.12 or 1.13, which were particularly fruitful releases for new features.
+Limiting it to Tracked kind of limits it to larger features, but I think these are the only ones required to go through alpha/beta/stable anyway (yes/no?).
+So, in 1.12 and 1.13:
+>
+> 20 new enhancements were introduced
+> 7 did not follow a alpha/beta/stable path, mostly because the were removed or broken up into other features
+> 2 are still beta
+> 1 advanced in minimum time, that is 1 release alpha, 1 beta, then stable, in 9 months
+> 4 advanced from alpha to beta in 1 release, but then took 2 or more releases to go to stable
+> 7 advanced more slowly
+>
+> Our median number of releases for an enhancement to progress is:
+>
+> Alpha to Beta: 2 releases
+> Beta to Stable: 3 releases
+> Alpha to Stable: 6 releases
+>
+> Given this, it does not look like moving to 3 releases a year would slow down feature development  due to the alpha/beta/stable progression requirements.
+>
+> I will note, however, that for many enhancements nagging by the Release Team during each release cycle did provide a goad to resume stalled development.
+So I'm at least a little concerned that if we make 3/year and don't change how we monitor feature progression at all, it will still slow things down because devs are being nagged less often.

 #### TODO Further decoupling core

 @sftim: